kangasbros/djangocon-fi/README.md

 - [Sin.ga](https://sin.ga/) - Karaoke anywhere, anytime!

-Other sponsors will come later.
-If you want to sponsor the event, send the o
+If you want to sponsor the event, contact organizers.